Past, Present and Future

 honor of John Scharff after several years.

 As the festival outgrew the capacity of the dedicated group of volunteer organizers, the Bird Festival Committee began exploring other options for oversight.
-The Harney County Chamber of Commerce was approached about hosting the event.
-The Chamber Board of Directors decided to take on the Bird Festival as one of their sponsored events.
+The festival has since transitioned to a multi-partner led event.

-The Chamber of Commerce receives a portion of the revenue from the festival to offset expenses they accrue during the planning and implementation of the festival.
-A portion of the profit from the festival is available locally as a grant for wildlife interpretation, educational projects and other community projects associated with the festival.
+The majority of funds received for festival registration and activities are put right back into the planning, promotion and implementation of future events.
+Sometimes, a portion of any profit from the festival is available locally as a grant for wildlife interpretation, educational projects and other community projects associated with the festival.
 Projects funded by the Bird Festival include:

 Interpretive panels at the Narrows Pullout on Malheur Refuge